 They had listened because I was driving the bosses' personal truck, with his name written on the side.
 I was delivering the message, "in his name."
 His power and authority were behind my every word and action.

 So it is when we act in Jesus name, because He is our Lord and Master.
 His name is above every name; His power and authority are above every other power and authority in Heaven, and on earth.

 When acting and speaking in the name of my boss I was in the physical world.

-When we act and speak in Jesus name, we are operating in the
+When we act and speak in the name of Jesus, we are operating in the

 supernatural spiritual world, where the Holy Spirit and all the powers

 of Heaven are available to back our prayers, words, and actions.

 "...My Father will grant you whatever you ask in My Name.
 (John 16:23)

 "...ask of the Father in My name, He may give to you” (John 15:16).

 “Whatever you ask in My name, that will I do...”
 (John 14:13).